RandomMeas

 RandomMeas.MeasurementDataMethod

-MeasurementData(measurement_probability::MeasurementProbability{T}, NM::Int) where T <: Union{Nothing, AbstractMeasurementSetting}
+MeasurementData(probability::MeasurementProbability{T}, NM::Int) where T <: Union{Nothing, AbstractMeasurementSetting}

 Returns a MeasurementData object by sampling NM projective measurements based on the provided measurement probability.